 2 Servings, 590 Calories/Serving

-With heady aromas, vibrant colors, and spiced meats or veggies, biryani is like a love song to your stomach.
+With heady aromas, vibrant colors, and spiced veggies, biryani is like a love song to your stomach.
 You’ve got tangy notes from our ginger chutney and sweet chords from roasted red peppers and green peas.

 In your bag